g-chandran/simple-weather-app/README.md

 - Go to [Open Weather Map API](https://openweathermap.org/price#weather) and get your API key.
 - Create a file named `confidentials.dart` and inside the Confidentials class create a static const String and give your API key as the value.
 - Now, run the project using `flutter run`.

+## Note:
+This project is made only for testing the Architectural purposes, it doesn't contain any exceptional handling and Flexible widgets.